 This article discusses privacy and file access for users with Dropbox Business accounts.
-If you are a Dropbox Basic or Plus user, and you're a member of a team, by default everything in your account is private.
+If you are a Dropbox Basic, Plus, or Professional user, and you're a member of a team, by default everything in your account is private.
 Other team members will only have access to your files if you decide to share them with shared folders, the team folder, or read only links.

 If you join a free team you retain full control of your account.
 However, if any member of your team upgrades to Dropbox Business, they will then have access to—and control of—the accounts of anyone else on the team.